 Jobs move from country to country because of cost and competence.
-The costs of labour, power, transport, raw materials are all art of the decision matrix used in deciding where to locate manufacturing and support services.
+The costs of labour, power, transport, raw materials are all part of the decision matrix used in choosing where to locate manufacturing and support services.

 But one key equation now having a massive impact on job location is the balance between labour cost and the application of technology to reduce the labour component not just in manufacturing but also in many services.

 The massively accelerated application of robotics in manufacturing has changed the decision matrix, and low labour costs in developing economies are now being offset by lower labour input costs in developed economies adopting robotics and new materials.

 Further drivers for this trend is the requirement for far greater precision in manufacturing, the increasing demand for weight reduction and the need for materials strengthening using highly advanced carbon fibre tech and metal alloys.

 For TVET, a revolution in curriculum is required to prepare graduates for an immediate job, but also for continuing employment.
 Imagine having been trained on extractive technology such as ..cutting, boring, turning using the finest CBM equipment only to find that employment depends on additive technology, the application of 3D printers.

 Equally, imagine developing good entry level skills in working with metals when the available jobs are using carbon fibre requiring molding rather than cutting skills.
 Imagine being prepared for assembly line work and competing with a robot for the job.

 Intrusion of Computers into Design

 Beyond this, the intrusion of computers into all aspects of design changes the skills required of all new workers in the majority of classic technologies.
 The hollowing out of jobs in most manufacturing industries is evidence of this and the primary reason for the migration of jobs from low wage countries back to higher technology countries which they left over the past 20 years.